 Background:

-The Standard Practice Baseline is synonymous with a “code” baseline and is used as the single baseline for Normal Replacement, Replace on Burnout, New Load, and New Construction measures as well as the second baseline for Accelerated Replacement measures.
+The Standard Practice Baseline is synonymous with a “code” baseline and is used as the single baseline for Normal Replacement, New Load, and New Construction measures as well as the second baseline for Accelerated Replacement measures.

 Definition:

 The Standard Practice Baseline is an estimate of the activity or installation that what would take place absent the energy efficiency program as required by code, regulation, law, or expected to occur as standard practice.
 The Standard Practice Baseline activity or installation must meet the anticipated functional needs of the customer, building, or process while providing a level of service comparable to the efficiency measure.
+For Industrial processes, comparable level of service includes production increases that can be met with existing equipment/systems that will be replaced with more efficient equipment/systems.

 Selection Process:

 Step 1.
-Consider any applicable CPUC published Standard Practice baseline assumptions relevant to the anticipated functional needs of the customer, building, or process.
-The two current sources are CPUC approved ISP guidance documents or DEER baseline values.
+Consider any applicable and current CPUC or Program Administrator published Standard Practice determination relevant to the anticipated functional needs of the customer, building, or process.
+The two current CPUC sources are ISP guidance documents or DEER baseline values, both located on the CPUC Ex Ante Review Custom Process Guidance Documents webpage.
 If applicable baseline assumption is found, use that as the baseline.
-STOP.
+If an applicable baseline assumption is not found, proceed to Step 2, otherwise stop here.

 Step 2.
 Determine at least one viable option the customer has to meet the anticipated functional needs of the customer, building, or process while complying with all codes, standards, or other requirements, with consideration for:

-A. Any applicable federal, state, and local regulations or requirements that are relevant to the baseline activity / installation, and
+A. Applicable minimum building energy efficiency requirements (e.g. California Building Energy Efficiency Standards (Title 24 – Part 6) or ASHRAE Standard 90.1), and

-B. Minimum requirements of California Building Energy Efficiency Standards (Title 24 – Part 6) applicable to the baseline installation / activity, and
+B. Other applicable federal, state, and local regulations or requirements (e.g. Title 20, CARB Regulations, Federal Appliance Standards), and

 C. Providing an equivalent level of service as the EE measure for the EUL of the EE measure.

 Step 3.
-If Step 2 yields only one viable option; that option defines the standard practice baseline.
-If Step 2 yields two or more viable options, the option that is the lowest first cost to implement defines the standard practice baseline.
+If Step 2 yields only one viable option, use that option to establish the standard practice baseline.
+If Step 2 yields two or more viable options, the option that is the lowest cost to implement typifies the standard practice baseline.